facebook/create-react-app/README.md

 Create React apps with no build configuration.

-* **One Dependency:** Once you create an app, there is just one build dependency.
-Internally we use Webpack, Babel, ESLint, and other amazing projects, but we manage their versions and provide a curated experience on top of them.
+* **One Dependency:** There is just one build dependency.
+It uses Webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.

 * **Zero Configuration:** There are no configuration files or command line options.
-Let us take care of configuring the build both for development and production so you can focus on creating an app.
+Configuring both development and production builds is handled for you so you can focus on writing code.

 * **No Lock-In:** You can “graduate” to a custom setup at any time.
-Run a single command, and we will remove the tool and copy all the configuration and dependencies into your project, so you can pick up where we left off.
+Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up where we left off.

 ## Installation